Rezaa13/Understanding-Tornado-Impacts-Through-Facebook-Conversations-A-Longitudinal-Study-Using-LLMs/README.md

 **Methodology:**
 Data Preprocessing:
 Step 1 was data preprocessing.
-I had the facebook post of 4000 people in text format.
-Then, I scrapped, organize and store those posts with the help of **Pandas and sql**.
-Following this, I processed all of the posts and organized them into a Excel file.
-I organized almost 23000 post including participant numbers.
-I also stored other entities.(Likes, share, replies)
+I had the Facebook post of 4000 people in text format.
+Then, I scrapped, organized and stored those posts with the help of **Pandas and sql**.
+Following this, I processed all of the posts and organized them into an Excel file.
+I organized almost 23000 posts including participant numbers.
+I also stored other entities.(Likes, shares, replies).
+I converted the text file of every participant and stored it in Excel.
+The code file of this process 'Data_Extraction_p1'